jakubsb/flask-dog-classifier/README.md

 # Dog Breed Classifier

-This repository contains a two-container Docker application for dog breed prediction:
+A self-contained application for predicting a dog breed from an image.
+Runs entirely on Docker using two containers:

 - `frontend`: Nginx serving static UI files
 - `backend`: Flask REST API running with Gunicorn